• Skip to primary navigation

 Home » Recipes » Curry

-A quick and easy vegetarian Quorn curry, perfect for busy weeknights!.
+A quick and easy vegetarian Quorn curry recipe, perfect for busy weeknights!

-Quorn pieces are cooked in a creamy and mild korma-style sauce, which means the whole family can enjoy this delicious meat-free curry.
+Quorn pieces are simmered in a creamy, mild korma-style sauce, making it a delicious meat-free curry the whole family will enjoy!

 Quorn pieces in a mild korma curry sauce.

-This easy vegetarian curry features regularly in our house, particularly on meat-free Mondays when I'm always looking for simple, quick dinners due to various kids clubs after school!
+This easy Quorn korma recipe features regularly in our house, particularly on meat-free Mondays when I'm always looking for simple, quick dinners due to various kids clubs after school!

 It's filling, hearty, and really tasty, but best of all it's ready in just 25 minutes!
 Serve with pilau rice, naan bread, and mango chutney!